BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 4 GPIO and I2C.md

 draw.text((0, 15), "\U0001F319", font=emoji_font, fill=255)

 ```
-You don't need to use the exact same emojis in the example figure..
+You don't need to use the exact same emojis in the example picture.

 - [ ] **Improve display**
 <br> Arrange your information and emojis for better visual appeal.
 <br> Feel free to adjust the layout as you want.
-<br> No need  to strictly follow the placement shown in the example figure.
+<br> No need  to strictly follow the placement shown in the example picture.

 🎉 **Check Point 4**